 Driver coercion rules are now two and half years old, but there's quite a bit of confusion for brokers and shippers.
 Here are a few quick tips and links to help you out.

+What exactly is driver coercion?
 The short answer is driver coercion happens when a broker, shipper, or carrier threatens to withhold work, pay, or other benefits from a driver for refusing to violate any FMCSA regulation.
 Typically this is in the form of coercing drivers to break HOS or safety regulations in order to meet deadlines.

+Who can be held responsible?
 Essentially anyone who has power over a drivers duties and/or pay.
 Those found threatening a driver (phone, email, text, etc.) with short pays, cancelling future loads, or firing them unless they violate regulations, will be in hot water.

+How much can you be fined?
 Up to $16,000 per incident...so be careful and tread lightly.